 At the meeting of the Technical Group in Melbourne, Australia on September 15, 2004, a Task Force was created to review and identify standards for CO2 storage capacity estimation.
 This Task Force presently consists of Canada (lead), Australia, the European Commission, France, Norway, the United Kingdom, and the United States.
-The Task Force has issued a Phase I report which served to document the nature of the problem such as the relationship between assessment scale and the level of detail and resolution of the storage capacity.
-The Task Force's Phase II activities are intended to summarize the Phase I findings and provide suggested methodologies for the estimation of CO2 storage capacity in three types of geologic structures: uneconomic coal beds, oil and gas reservoirs, and deep saline aquifers.
+The Task Force has previously issued a Phase I report (in August 2005) which served to document the nature of the problem such as the relationship between assessment scale and the level of detail and resolution of the storage capacity.
+This report of the Task Force's Phase II activities summarizes the Phase I findings and provides suggested methodologies for the estimation of CO2 storage capacity in three types of geologic structures: uneconomic coal beds, oil and gas reservoirs, and deep saline aquifers.